Newark Liberty International Airport: Road

 Private limousine, car service, and taxis also provide service to/from the airport.
 For trips to and from New York City, fares are set by the New York City Taxi and Limousine Commission.

 The airport is served directly by U.S. Route 1/9, which provides connections to Route 81 and Interstate 78, both of which have interchanges with the New Jersey Turnpike at Interstate 95's exits 13A and 14, respectively.
 The interchange where U.S. Route 1/9, U.S. Route 22, New Jersey Route 21, Interstate 78, and Interstate 95 meet is known as the Newark Airport Interchange.
 Northbound, Route 1/9 becomes the Pulaski Skyway, which connects to Route 139.
 Route 139 continues east to the Holland Tunnel, which links Jersey City with Lower Manhattan.

 The airport's northern, eastern, and western perimeters are directly surrounded by Brewster Road, a two-lane road that primarily serves to connect to the North area, South area, Port Authority police, and most parking lots.
 The airport's official address is 3 Brewster Road.

 The airport operates short and long term parking lots with shuttle buses and monorail access to the terminals.
 The Port Authority's electric shuttle bus fleet comprising 36 buses and 19 chargers, was completed in October 2020 at Newark, John F. Kennedy International, and LaGuardia airports.
 A free cellphone lot waiting area is available for drivers picking up passengers at the airport.
+As of 2026, autonomous shuttle buses were being tested at the airport.